styler00dollar/CenDetect/README.md

 ```

 ## Compiling PyTorch
-If you really want to compile PyTorch instead, then use these steps.
+If you really want to compile PyTorch instead of using the pre-compiled version in the instructions above, then use these steps.

 Linux
 ```
 # if you use conda
 conda activate mmdetection
-# download cudatoolkit if you use conda, you can also specify the version with cudatoolkit=11.3 for example
-conda install cudatoolkit -y

 git clone https://github.com/pytorch/pytorch
 cd pytorch